2012 Chevrolet Volt Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 Car reviewers are impressed with the stylish, high-quality cabin in the 2012 Chevrolet Volt.
-However, there are a few things they dislike, including the Volt’s small trunk, seating for four and confusing, distracting center stack controls.
+However, there are a few things they dislike, including the Volt’s small trunk, four-person seating and confusing, distracting center stack controls.

 - "The cabin is simply the best Chevy interior available.
 The two-tone dash clearly marks the traditional dual cockpit design that moves from the dash through the doors in a nearly seamless look.
 This helps the cabin feel even bigger.
 The grains and materials are all top notch throughout." -- The Detroit News